bespoken/bespoken-docs/unit-testing/faq.md

 Check the full code of this project and test script **[here](https://github.com/ig-perez/skill-sample-nodejs-petmatch)**.

 ## **How do I use the debugger with Bespoken unit-tests and Visual Studio?**
+Read about this in-depth in [our blog post here](https://bespoken.io/blog/debugging-alexa-skills-with-vs-code-and-bespoken-part-2/).
+Here is the short summary:

 Open the `launch.json` configuration in Visual Studio: `Debug -> Open Configurations`.

 Add an element like this: